AzizBenAli/Chatbot-with-additional-Knowledge-and-Data-Exploration-features/README.md

 ### RAG Pipeline [Paper](https://arxiv.org/pdf/2005.11401.pdf)
 We utilize a RAG (Retrieval-Augmented Generation) pipeline to extract information from PDF files, enhancing the AI Assistant's ability to understand and respond to user queries.
 The pipeline leverages open-source embeddings from Hugging Face and the Mistral open-source model for processing the retrieval and generation steps.

+### A Memory
+The conversation module of the chatbot seamlessly incorporates the buffer memory functionality inherent in the Langchain library

 ## Technologies Used
 - Ultra-2 Language Model from AI21 Studio: It powers the conversational capabilities and drives the AI's intelligence.